Every couple argues.

 These tips will put you on the peaceful path:

 Do take a break.
 If you feel things getting heated, take some time for yourself and revisit the conversation later with a clear mind.

 Do listen.
 It’s important to get your point across, but it’s just as important to listen to your partner.
 That way you can find a solution that works for everyone.

 Do compromise.
 Compromise is a healthier goal than winning an argument.
 Most of the time, there will be a solution that involves meeting in the middle.

 Do maintain your boundaries.
 You can and should protect your boundaries.
-You have a right to feel angry, to say no, to be treated respectfully, and to end the relationship if your needs are not met.
+You have a right to feel angry, say no, be treated respectfully, and end the relationship if your needs are not met.

 Do pay attention to how often you argue.
 If you find that you and your partner argue often, you may consider counseling to get to the bottom of the issue.

 Remember: it is normal and healthy to disagree with your partner from time to time.

 With respect and open communication, you can find a compromise that works for both of you.